merijnv/merijnv.github.io/index.md

 This confirms the result by Rob Simmons that the longest running program executes for 859 steps before halting and that the longest loop is 1079 steps long.

 Bonus fact: some loops were reached after over 2048 steps.
-I discovered that by accident, that is, running out of memory.
+I discovered that by accident, that is, running out of space for detecting loops :).

 ### Extending the results